Community Air Monitoring

 Clean Air is one of nine organizations statewide which is currently running a Community Air Monitoring Capacity-Building Program funded by New York State Department of Environmental Conservation’s Environmental Justice Office.
 Click here to read the full press release from NYS DEC.

-We are currently working to recruit and train our first cohort of community leaders to host Purple Air Monitors at their homes, schools, churches, community centers or businesses, and run neighborhood-level community air monitoring programs.
-Once we finish training our first cohort and the first round of installations, we will be reaching out to the next class.
-Click here to apply to be a Community Leader/be a host site, or to sign up to learn more .
+We are coming towards the end of our first cohort project, to find community leaders to host Purple Air Monitors at their homes, schools, churches, community centers or businesses, and run neighborhood-level community air monitoring programs.
+We have a few more spaces for placements, especially in environmental justice areas near industrial corridors in first ring suburbs, like in the Town of Tonawanda near River Road – click here to apply to be a Community Leader/be a host site, or to sign up to learn more.

 You can look at realtime air quality data on Purple Air’s website by clicking here.